Amsterdam/dso-api/dev-docs/source/dynamic_models.rst

         }
     )

-This is the logic that :func:`~schematools.contrib.django.factories.model_factory` uses to create dynamic models.
+This is the logic that :func:`~schematools.contrib.django.factories.DjangoModelFactory.build_model` uses to create dynamic models.
 The code looks more extensive, as it reads the schema definitions to come up with the proper model fields as a dictionary.